 Is there any good news in all this?

 Essentially the current iteration of Labour has a misguided view of capitalism’s legacy fetishised into ‘Tory’ hating.
-They fail to grasp that Western Capitalism is actually dead and that their economic plans will be an insufferable burden on the working class for hundreds of years.
-They fail to understand the origins of liberal values within the capitalist system and so hobnob with a collection of groups who like them might hate capitalism, but also hate its liberation of women and others too.
+They fail to grasp that Western Capitalism is already dead replaced by global racketeering and that their parochial economic plans will be an insufferable burden on the working class for hundreds of years.
+They fail to understand the origins of liberal values within the capitalist system and so oblivious to real liberalism, hobnob with a collection of groups who like them might hate capitalism, but also hate its liberation of women and others too.
 They fail to grasp that control, exclusion and coercion are pre-capitalist principles and that by flirting with people who adopt them (and by adopting them themselves) they place the liberty of us all in jeopardy.

 Our economic situation is precarious enough with the racketeering of the global elites undermining our Nation States all over the western world, but with Labour, not only do we as workers have that to contend with but the probability under a Labour Government of a slow and remorseless rolling back of our freedoms to Contract, Choose and Consent to take us back to an age of overt State control.
 Marx and Engles were wary of the State.
 As with their mangling of the “many and the few” once again it’s clear to us Labour’s ideas are not what Marx or Engels would have had in mind when crafting their beliefs.
 Consent is not safe with Labour and we should all worry.